joschabach/micropsi2/README.md

 * To run micropsi with an optional and experimental node net implementation based on Theano, you need to install Theano
 * Call 'make' after checkout
 * Call 'source bin/activate'
-* Follow Theano's "bleeding edge install instructions" directions at [here](http://deeplearning.net/software/theano/install.html)
+* Follow Theano's "bleeding edge install instructions" directions [here](http://deeplearning.net/software/theano/install.html)
 * When creating a new node net, you should now be able to chose theano_engine

 Tests